VideojogosLusofona/PauseManager/README.md

 It's a simple platformer game, built mainly on composition of components, using very little inheritance.

+This uses a submodule, so either pull with git clone --recursive https://github.com/DiogoDeAndrade/CBS_Platformer, or after cloning the repo, use
+- git submodule init
+- git submodule update

 ## Credits

 * Code done by [Diogo Andrade]